fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/create-a-phone-system-call-queue.md

 ##### Example 3

-Assign a Teams channel to a call queue, use the default music on hold, and enable conference mode
+To assign a Teams channel to a call queue, use the default music on hold, and enable conference mode, see the following example:

 ````PowerShell
 New-CsCallQueue -Name "Call Queue Name" -ChannelId <Channel GUID> -ChannelUserObjectId <Team Owner GUID> -UseDefaultMusicOnHold $true -ConferenceMode $true